 - Portosystemic Shunt

-While it looks like a long list of complaints, some of these conditions are rare, and Yorkiepoo’s have a long lifespan of between twelve and fifteen years.
+While it looks like a long list of health problems, some of these conditions are rare, and Yorkiepoo’s have a long lifespan of between 10 to 15 years.

 It’s hard not to like this fun-loving and affectionate dog.
 Confident and devoted to their family Yorkiepoo’s are natural entertainers.

-The Yorkiepoo is charming, cheeky and gentle but don’t let that fool you; they’re a lot of dog for their size.
-If you want a lively companion that’s loving, loyal and full of fun, the Yorkiepoo could be your perfect partner.
+The Yorkiepoo is charming, cheeky, and gentle but don’t let that fool you; this mix breed is a lot of dog for their size.
+If you want a lively companion that’s loving, loyal, and full of energy and fun, the Yorkiepoo could be your perfect partner.

-Remember to check your local rescue centres to give a Yorkiepoo a second chance.
+Remember to check your local rescue centers to give a Yorkiepoo a second chance.